January 16, 2017

 THE KNEE DEFENDER is back in the news again.
 That’s the guerilla comfort device that, when surreptitiously inserted in the crook of the seat in front of you, prevents said seat from reclining.

 The Knee Defender has been around for a decade, and the whole to-recline-or-not-to-recline debate is at least as old, but a pair of recent in-flight altercations has re-heated the controversy, spawning a slew of rants, op-eds and blog posts on economy class etiquette.

 What do I think?
 I think the ground rules are, or should be, pretty simple: If a seat has a recline function, you are within your rights to use it — to a point.
 Your right to recline does not preclude you from exercising basic courtesy and politeness.
 If there’s nobody behind you, recline away.
 If there is somebody behind you, perhaps ask if he or she minds you coming back an inch or two.
-If the person is unusually large or tall, then be a good sport and keep your seat upright.

 Several airlines — Cathay Pacific is one — have avoided the problem altogether by installing shell-style seats in which, rather than tipping backwards, the seat pan slides forward, so that even when fully reclined they do not interfere with the space behind you.
 It’s a nice idea, but many passengers, me among them, find these seats uncomfortable.

 As to the Knee Defender device product, it’s hard to justify the thing.
 As one frequent flyer puts it, “It’s a device designed to force your opinion upon others without any discussion and without compromise.
 It leads to nothing except confrontation and aggression, and that’s the last type of behavior you want to encourage in a cramped stuffy environment like economy class.”

 Cramped and stuffy for sure.
 But how cramped?